 Do you have children?
 Here are a few things to think about when taking this exciting step!

-- Research what the school system is like in your new country, often systems differ slightly from country to country.
+- Research the school system in Germany, often systems differ slightly from country to country.

 - Decide if your children will attend a local school, or international school.
 Do you want them to be more immersed or learn two languages at a time?